Student Center Green Features

 Windows are thermally broken aluminum, which means a material that doesn't conduct heat is sandwiched between the outside and inside aluminum window frames.
 The Student Center windows also have a low e-glazing, a microscopic metal coating that blocks solar heat from getting in and indoor heat from getting out even as it lets in as much light as possible.

 A kiosk in the lobby provides real-time data regarding heating, cooling and electricity use of the Student Center.
-It also provides information about FLCC's sustainable practices, green tips and calculators, and a checklist of points the building will earn under the Leadership in Energy and Environmental Design rating system of the U.S. Green Building Council.
+It also provides information about FLCC's sustainable practices, green tips and calculators, and a checklist of points the building has earned under the Leadership in Energy and Environmental Design rating system of the U.S. Green Building Council.

 Highly efficient heating, ventilation and air-conditioning (HVAC) systems reduce energy use while providing a comfortable indoor environment.
 The 94% efficiency boilers reduce the amount of natural gas required for heat.
 Occupancy sensors throughout the building tell the HVAC control system how much to heat or cool an area.
 Ventilation controls monitor carbon dioxide and pull in the right amount of fresh air without taxing heating and cooling systems.